The Ultimate Prespawn Fishing Guide: When, Where And How

 Prespawn Fishing: When

-Obviously, bass spawn at different times throughout their range.
-In Florida, you may see spawning activity as early as November or December, and in Minnesota you’ll still find bass on beds in July.
-For that reason, it’s better to focus on water temp trends than a specific calendar date.
+It's important to keep in mind that bass spawn at different times throughout their range, with spawning activity in Florida occurring as early as November or December, while in Minnesota, you can still find bass on beds in July.
+Therefore, it's better to focus on water temperature trends rather than specific calendar dates.

-Bass typically start moving up to their pre-spawn locations as soon as the water temperatures start their first prolonged climb.
-In the north, this might mean a rise from the low thirties into the mid-forties, and in the south it might only be a rise from the forties into the low fifties.
-The key is to watch the weather, and get ready when you get that first prolonged period of pleasant weather.
+As water temperatures begin to rise, bass start moving up to their prespawn locations.
+In the north, this may mean a rise from the low thirties to the mid-forties, while in the south, it could be a rise from the forties to the low fifties.
+The key is to monitor the weather and prepare for the first prolonged period of pleasant weather.

 Prespawn Fishing: Where

-Most reservoir bass winter in deep water, and they use these features as migration highways on their way to spawn.
-In rivers, pre-spawn bass hang all over rocks, wood, and points on the outside of typical river spawning areas like bays, marinas, and backwater lakes.
-River bass don’t like to spawn directly in the current, but will stay in it until they actually go to bed.
+During the winter, most reservoir bass stay in deep water, and these features serve as migration highways on their way to spawn.
+In rivers, prespawn bass can be found near rocks, wood, and points on the outside of typical river spawning areas such as bays, marinas, and backwater lakes.
+While river bass do not like to spawn directly in the current, they will stay in it until they are ready to go to bed.